 The landscape describing Actors is illustrated below.

-There is a direct relationship between Resource Producers and Resource Consumers based on commercial agreements.
+There is a direct relationship between Resource Producers and Resource Consumers based on commercial agreements and the TAP TSI Regulation.

 All Actors needs to subscribe to the Registry in order to at least get the Reference Data and other Services.